 In 2016, the German Federal Ministry of Education and Research (BMBF) also published an Open Access strategy.
 On an information page on its website, the ministry expresses its support for the strengthening of Open Access.
 A BMBF directive on the funding of Open Access entered into force in June 2017.

 As of 2020, 72 German universities and other higher education institutions had a published OA policy, according to ROARMAP.

 All of the 4 big research associations have open access policies:

 Project DEAL: Project DEAL is an initiative by the Alliance of Science Organisations in Germany.
-Its goal is to negotiate and conclude nationwide license agreements with major academic publishers for their entire range of ejournals.
-Changes in prices and availability of content shall be made to reduce costs and use institutions’ financial capacities more efficiently as well as expand access for academics to academic literature including some sort of Open Access.
+Its goal is to negotiate and complete nationwide license agreements with major academic publishers for their entire range of ejournals.
+Changes in prices and availability of content shall be made to reduce costs and use institutions’ financial capacities more efficiently whilst expanding access to academic literature including some sort of Open Access.

 Source and further information: https://www.projekt-deal.de/about-deal/